liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/02-retrieve-and-display-entries.markdown

-Before making the server call, you need to create the [fragment](http://developer.android.com/guide/components/fragments.html) you'll use with `GuestbooksActivity` to display the entries.
-Using a fragment to display entries lets you swap out the activity's contents without recreating the activity from scratch each time the user selects a guestbook.
+Before making the server call, you need to create the [fragment](http://developer.android.com/guide/components/fragments.html) you'll use to display the entries in `GuestbooksActivity`.
+Using a fragment lets you swap out the activity's contents without recreating the activity from scratch each time the user selects a guestbook.
 Right click the `com.liferay.docs.liferayguestbook` package and select *New* &rarr; *Fragment* &rarr; *Fragment (Blank)*.
 In the wizard, uncheck all the checkboxes, name the fragment *EntriesFragment*, and then click *Finish*.